 Rensselaer Polytechnic Institute (RPI) is a laboratory of innovation and technology where scientists, artists, engineers, architects, and business students learn and work together to create a collaborative learning environment unlike any other.

 Its students come from near and far to learn.
 Among the current freshman class, 49 states and 62 countries are represented.
-While here, they’re part of a rigorous learning environment that’s devoted to educational innovation in the laboratory, classroom, and studio.
+While here, students are part of a rigorous learning environment that’s devoted to educational innovation in the laboratory, classroom, and studio.

 Learning with CLASS

 At Rensselaer, students receive a comprehensive education where they’re exposed to a wide array of topics and people.
 Central in this is CLASS, or Clustered Learning, Advocacy, and Support for Students.
 This initiative involves the entire Rensselaer community working together to engage students in multiple facets of the educational experience at Rensselaer.
 Through time-based clustering, residential commons, interdisciplinary programs, and a support network of peers, staff, and faculty, students develop the intellectual agility, multicultural sophistication, and global awareness that will enable them to change the world.

 Students at Rensselaer also have the opportunity to lead or assist with projects that have lasting and far-reaching effects.
 They’re tackling such societal challenges as clean water, safe food, climate change, renewable energy, and disease control.
 They’re also building bridges, planning cities, and exploring the deepest reaches of outer space.
 In short: they’re changing the world.